The Queen's Stage Race

 Experience the smashing climbs, stunning views, and hometown hospitality of Rebecca’s Private Idaho in the best way possible: up and down 196 miles of epic riding.
-In three timed stages over the course of four days, you’ll fall in love with the raw and varied terrain just as I have.
+In three timed stages over the course of four days, you’ll fall in love with the raw and varied terrain.

 DAY 1: STAGE 1